 We often get asked how to build templates that represent ideal shift coverage.
-For example, if you know you need 5 workers from 8-5 everyday of the week how can you use ZoomShift to make building this type of schedule easy?
+For example, if you know you need 5 workers from 8:00 AM to 5:00 PM every day of the week how can you use ZoomShift to make building this type of schedule easy?
 In ZoomShift you can accomplish this in two different ways.
-This guide will walk you through these two methods and you can decide which one will work best for your organization.
+This guide will walk you through these two methods and you can determine the one that will work best for your organization.

 Tutorial Video - Building Schedules